ids/cluster-builder/README.md

 ```

 > While _Calico_ appears to work with _Istio_, and network policy is functioning, _Istio_ itself is not.
 There are different issues depending on which version of _Istio_ and _Calico_ used, none fully functioning at this time (at least on our bare metal clusters).  _Canal_ is definately less trouble and appears to work well with _MetalLB_.

+> This is sort of a mess:  Knative 0.2.2 maps to Istio 1.0.1, and the recently released Knative 0.2.3 requires Istio 1.0.2.
+Calico 3.4 seems to require a later version then these.

 #### VMware Fusion/Workstation Complete Examples